 In 1849, the U.S. Army established a post called Columbia Barracks just up the hill from Fort Vancouver.
 By this time, the fur trade was beginning to decline and the Hudson’s Bay Company transferred their headquarters to Fort Victoria in British Columbia, Canada, though several employees were left behind to work the farms and industries they had created in the area.
-The fur company then rented many of their buildings to the U.S. Army.
+The fur company then rented many of its buildings to the U.S. Army.
 For the next ten years, they maintained a presence there, but, in June 1860, the Hudson’s Bay Company abandoned Fort Vancouver and moved their entire presence north.

-When the fur trade began to decline, the company evolved into mercantile business selling vital goods to settlers in the Canadian West.
+When the fur trade began to decline, the company evolved into a mercantile business selling vital goods to settlers in the Canadian West.
 Today the company, headquartered in Toronto, Canada is best known for its department stores such as The Bay, Zellers, Fields, and Home Outfitters.